practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 <br/>

-I experimented with smaller memory sizes and run this program with only one eighth of the first sizes:
+I experimented with smaller memory sizes and run the program with only one eighth of the first sizes:

 ```
 $ multitime -n 20 picat -p 64000000 -s 64000000 -b 64000000 ./graph_4coloring_Germany.pi